Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

-Bepreve® (bepotastine besilate ophthalmic solution) 1.5% is supplied in a white low density polyethylene plastic squeeze bottle with a white controlled dropper tip and a white polypropylene cap in the following size:
+Bepreve (bepotastine besilate ophthalmic solution) 1.5% is supplied in a white low density polyethylene bottle with a sterile linear low density polyethylene controlled dropper tip and a white polypropylene cap in the following sizes:

 Patient Counseling Information

-Patients should be advised to not touch dropper tip to any surface, as this may contaminate the solution and to keep the bottle tightly closed when not in use.
+- Advise patients not to touch the dropper tip to any surface, as this may contaminate the solution and to keep the bottle tightly closed when not in use.